babylonchain/babylon/x/btcstaking/README.md

 4. Ensure the address `signer` corresponds to the Babylon public key `babylon_pk` in the finality provider.
-5. Change the `description` and `commission` in the finality provider to the values supplied in the message, and write back the finlaity provider to the finality provider storage.
+5. Change the `description` and `commission` in the finality provider to the values supplied in the message, and write back the finality provider to the finality provider storage.

 ### MsgCreateBTCDelegation